telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/bind-to-data-source.md

 Data Source binding switches the sheet to a special data-bound mode.
 It differs from the standard behavior in a number of important ways:

 * Column headers are inferred from the data item fields.
+The column headers and ordering can be configured via the [sheet setDataSource method](/api/javascript/spreadsheet/sheet#methods-setDataSource).
 * Cell styles, formulas, and formats are not persisted in the data source.
 * Row height and column width are not persisted in the data source.
 * Sorting and filtering are applied locally.